Stratiscope was founded on the belief that harnessing the power of community engagement can maximize an organization’s ability to reach its goals.

 Stratiscope’s first years were rooted in principles of building resilience and working with scientists and engineers, particularly around earthquakes.
-In an early engagement, we created the Southern California Disaster Risk Reduction Initiative—developing the concept, convening the leaders, and releasing the subsequent Strengthening SoCal Report.
-Featured in the LA Times, this document still serves as a guiding document for work being done in the region.
+In an early engagement, we created the Southern California Disaster Risk Reduction Initiative—developing the concept, convening the leaders, and releasing the subsequent Strengthening SoCal Report, which still serves as a guiding document in the region.

 Other early work included strategic community engagement work with The Natural Hazards Center University of Colorado at Boulder, the American Geophysical Union’s Thriving Earth Exchange (TEX), and the Structural Engineers Association of Southern California.